 1

-Documentation that works for the new volunteer on their first Sunday and the seasoned one on their hundredth.
+Dual-level SOPs: a quick checklist for the seasoned vet and an expanded walkthrough for the first-timer, on the same page.
 The “too long for me, not enough for them” problem, solved.

 2